 For some students, the maximum Stafford Loan is not enough to meet the cost of attendance.
 For these students, private education loans are available to help bridge this gap.
 Alternative loans are not guaranteed and lenders will examine your credit history and may utilize a process of "credit scoring" to determine eligibility.
+Graduate students are advised to apply for the Graduate Plus loan rather than a private loan.
 Contact the Central Financial Aid Office for more information and applications.
 Information on loan repayment schedules is available.